 Translating acronyms correctly is vital, because we need to understand, not only what the letters stand for, but the meaning and application of these words.

-Those that have hit the buffers have done so because they didn’t address the basics including understanding what GDPR means to the free flow of data?
+Those that have had problems, it’s because they didn’t address the basics.
+Including understanding what GDPR means to the free flow of data?

-Let’s stop for a moment and then start with the basics.
+Let’s pause for a moment and start with the basics.
 What does GDPR stand for?

 A. Global Data Privacy Rules

 If you answered B, congratulations.
 You’re one step closer to understanding the GDPR.
 If you answered A or C, don’t tell anyone and do your research.
 A great starting point is here.
 If you answered D, you’re at least thinking the right way!

 Even when spelled out, General Data Protection Regulation means little to most people.
 Despite being high profile, it has still failed to hammer home the importance of compliance.